stefaneidelloth/treezjs/doc/views/treeView.md

 * Left-click on triangle symbol: expand or collapse a tree node.
 *	Left-click on node label: Show the properties of a node/atom in the [Properties View](./propertiesView.md).
 *	Double-click on node label: Fully expand or collapse a tree node and its children.
-*	Right-click on node label: Show the context menu of a tree node, for example:
+*	Right-click on node label: Show the context menu of a tree node, for example:<br>
 ![Tree View](../images/context_menu.png)